osmarpetry/portfolio-gatsby-v1/posts/2020-06-23-how-this-blog-born.md

 ---
 date: 2020-06-23 23:13:00
 title: Who this blog born
-description: Inspirations and techinice I followed to create this blog
+description: Inspirations and techinice I followed to create this blog, and what I expected to have after some months with this blog, my 'journal blog' if I can say.
 author: osmarpetry
 ---